uniqueumesh/alwrity-ai-paragraph-rewriter/README.md

 ## How to Use

-1. **Enter your Gemini API key** in the sidebar.
-   - Your key is only used for your session and never stored.
-2. **Paste your paragraph** (up to 700 words) in the main input box.
+1. Paste your paragraph (up to 700 words) in the big textbox.
-3. **Choose a rewriting style/tone** from the dropdown.
-4. **Click "Rewrite Paragraph"**.
-5. **View your rewritten paragraph** in the output box.
-6. **Repeat or try different styles** until satisfied!
+   - The button enables automatically once you type.
+2. Set the dropdowns under the textbox:
+   - Mode (Strict/Creative), Tone, and Language (or Custom).
+3. Click "Rewrite Paragraph"; the spinner stays until it’s ready.
+4. Read the result below.
+Use Listen/Pause to hear it, or Copy text to copy.
+5. Adjust Mode/Tone/Language and click Rewrite again to try variants.

 ---

 ## Privacy & Security

-- **Your API key is never saved:** It is used only for your session and is erased when the app closes.
+- Keys are provided via `.env` locally or Streamlit Secrets in deployment.
-- **Your text is processed securely:** Only sent to Google Gemini for rewriting.
+- Text is sent to Gemini for rewriting and to AssemblyAI for audio (when listening).
-- **No data is stored or shared** by this tool.
+- The app does not persist your inputs or outputs.

 ---

 ## Troubleshooting

-- **Gemini API errors:**
+- Gemini API errors:
-  - Ensure your API key is correct and has access to Gemini 2.5 Pro.
+  - Ensure your GEMINI_API_KEY is valid and the input < 700 words.
-  - Check your internet connection.
-  - Input must be under 700 words.
-- **No rewrite or repeated output:**
-  - Try clicking "Rewrite Paragraph" again for a new result.
-  - If the problem persists, check your API usage or try a different style.
+  - Network issues can cause timeouts; retry or check connectivity.
+- Audio stops early in embedded pages:
+  - We pre-generate segmented MP3s and queue them for long texts.
+  - Ensure your iframe allows autoplay: `allow="autoplay; clipboard-read; clipboard-write"`.
+- Copy text doesn’t work in embed:
+  - The button falls back to a textarea copy method.
+Ensure HTTPS and iframe permissions: `allow="clipboard-read; clipboard-write"`.
+- Warnings in terminal:
+  - Transformers/Torch FutureWarnings are suppressed at startup for a clean log.

 ---